ddf-otsm/3d-ddf/README.md

 ## Troubleshooting

+- **MCP showing red or "no tools"**:
+  1. Make sure Blender is open with the addon installed and enabled
+  2. In Blender, click "Connect to Claude" in the BlenderMCP sidebar panel
+  3. Restart Cursor after the Blender server is running
+  4. The MCP needs Blender to be running to connect properly
 - **Connection issues**: Make sure the Blender addon server is running (click "Connect to Claude" in Blender)
 - **MCP not showing**: Restart Cursor after adding the MCP configuration
 - **Timeout errors**: Try simplifying your requests or breaking them into smaller steps